justinjiajia/cloud_security/labs/lab_2.md

 # Task 4: Connect to Your Amazon EC2 Instance

-In this task, you will connect to the EC2 instance using *EC2 Instance Connect*, which provides access to a browser-embeded terminal that  You'll then turn on and off the Web service from within the instance.
+In this task, you will connect to the EC2 instance using *EC2 Instance Connect*, which initiates a browser-embeded terminal that mouts your to the EC2 instance.
+You'll then turn on and off the Web service from within the instance.

 In the AWS Management Console, in the search box next to Services , search for and select EC2.